PatriquePorto/education_website/readme.md

 ## 📋 Overview

 E-Learning is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
-The project incorporates HTML, CSS, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.
+The project incorporates HTML, CSS3, Sass, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.

 ## ✨ Features